 A: Yes.
 Victims have up to five years to file a domestic violence charge.
 This statute of limitations was recently extended from one year, giving victims a larger window to take action.
 However, it’s important to remember that waiting isn’t usually wise.
 The sooner you take action; the more evidence is available to the court.
 This can help to solidify your case.

-For several decades, our team at the Law Offices of Dorie A. Rogers has been helping people recover from domestic violence.
+For several decades, our team at the Dorie A. Rogers has been helping people recover from domestic violence.
 We understand how sensitive and challenging these cases are, and we do everything in our power to help you through this process.
 Our attorneys are attentive, empathetic, and kind, and we offer services that are sensitive to your situation.

 For more information about how we can help you, contact us online today.